 Piet is an influential Dutch garden designer, nurseyman and author.
 He is also a leading figure of the “New Perennial” movement, using bold drifts of herbaceous perennials and grasses which are chosen at least as much for their structure as for their flower colour.

 It’s safe to say that Piet’s work makes us completely weak at the knees.
 Here are just a few images from our many favourites.

-Keen to see more?
+Keen to see more from this landscape design extraordinaire?
 Click here